 When and where is the program offered?

 Applications for both the elementary/middle school cohort and the secondary school cohort are open on October 1st and close January 31st.
-This is the intake for July 2014.
 Classes take place at the Abbotsford campus with practica arranged in local school districts.

 What is the length of the program?

 The UFV TEP is 12 months in length, from July 2015 to June 2016.
 Courses are scheduled Monday through Friday from 9am to 4pm.
 There are two practica as part of the program.
 A 5-week school experience in the fall and a 12 week practicum in the winter semester.

 Applicants need to have a four year Bachelor's degree with a minimum of 120 credits.
 For the elementary/middle school cohort, there are eight specific elementary breadth courses which are required and 18 upper-level credits in teachable subject areas.
 For the secondary program there are specific course requirements related to each one of the four teachable subjects areas (Social Studies, English, Sciences, Math).
 Applicants to either cohort will require one English composition course, one course in English literature, EDUC 200 and 300.
 With the exception of EDUC 300 these need to be completed by Dec.
 31 prior to admission to TEP.

 Students attend classes in Abbotsford and do their practica in the Abbotsford, Mission, Chilliwack, Langley or Fraser Cascade school districts.
 Students are expected to travel to practicum sites and inservice sessions.